aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ### Combinations

 The AS MAY combine challenge types by concatenating strings with a `+`, which indicates that all the combined types are required to complete the challenge.

+TODO: Does the absense of a '+' imply an OR?

 ### Defining additional methods